siandav/clas_mat/LBG_tableau/readme.md

 ## Demonstration A

-instructor will use a [demonstration workbook](https://public.tableau.com/app/profile/sianedavies/viz/demo_NWind/Freight-productsdatesanddestinations) to demonstrate the following main features:
+instructor will use a [demonstration workbook](https://public.tableau.com/app/profile/sianedavies/viz/demo_NWind/Freight-productsdatesanddestinations) to demonstrate the following main features.
+You can download this workbook from tableau public and open it with Tableau desktop if you like!

 + connecting to data source file
 + data source view options
 + UI navigation